 - Your M.2 SSD is not properly connected to the computer.

 Causes of Disk Management Problem:

 - Troubleshoot your hard disk.

 - Your drive letter is missing.

 For the BIOS issue, you can try two ways in this part.
-We advise you to use solution 1 first.
-Solution 2 involves disassembling the computer and reinstalling the hard disk, which may be hard if you are a beginner.
+We advise you to use fix 1 first.
+Fix 2 involves disassembling the computer and reinstalling the hard disk, which may be hard if you are a beginner.

 Step 1.
-Restart PC and press F2/Delete to access BIOS.
+Restart the PC and press F2/Delete to enter BIOS.

 Step 2.
 Expand "SATA Configuration" and choose "Configure SATA Configuration as IDE".